Wanna Get to Know You: Music video

 The music video's setting(s) change for each verse.
 G-Unit (Young Buck, The Game, 50 Cent and Lloyd Banks) appears in a backstreet alley throughout the video.
 Young Buck appears at a bar/club with The Game for his verse, seducing a woman while there.
-Lloyd Banks is in a taxi cab making love to a woman while the taxi cab driver looks on for the second verse.
-50 Cent is at a beach party and making love to a woman on the sand for the third and final verse.
+Lloyd Banks is in a taxi cab having sex with a woman while the taxi cab driver looks on for the second verse.
+50 Cent is at a beach party and having sex with a woman on the sand for the third and final verse.